 My husband enjoys a big breakfast on the weekends while I can eat a piece of toast and be just fine with it.
 So for a special treat, this Saturday I decided to make him homemade pancakes.
 I couldn’t find my original recipe so I just pulled one off the Internet.

-2. 3.
-Heat a frying pan over medium heat.
+- Heat a frying pan over medium heat.
 Spray with cooking spray.
 Pour two pancakes into the pan, using ¼ c. batter for each.
-When the top begins to bubble flip the pancake and allow to cook for two more minutes.
+When the top begins to bubble flip the pancake and allow to cook for two more minutes on the other side.